ColinBD/LED_climbing_wall/README.md

 ## Test the LEDs

-With the lights connected and the Pi setup and powered on, you can now test the lights by opening a terminal and running:
+With the lights connected and the Pi setup and powered on, you can now test the lights by opening a terminal, navigating to the LED_climbing_wall directory and running:

     python led_check.py